e0543978/tp/docs/UserGuide.md

 ### Adding remark to a person: `remark`

-You can add a remark to a person in the contact book by `INDEX`.
+You can add a remark to an existing person in the contact book by `INDEX`.

 Format: **`remark`** `INDEX r/VALUE`